FaisalTamanoJr/faisals-notebook/content/Research/Authenticity Scale.md

 1. Alex Mathew Wood, P. Alex Linley, John Maltby, Journal of Counseling Psychology, “[The Authentic Personality: A Theoretical and Empirical Conceptualization and the Development of the Authenticity Scale](http://dx.doi.org/10.1037/0022-0167.55.3.385)” - 2008-07
 2. Ben G. Yacobi, Philosophy Now, “[The Limits of Authenticity](https://philosophynow.org/issues/92/The_Limits_of_Authenticity)” - 2012

-[^free_will_question]: Mental illness exists? how can we say they are completely free?
+[^1]: Mental illness exists? how can we say they are completely free?